nhatthai/airflow-docker-kubernetes/README.md

-# airflow-docker-kubernetes
+# Airflow Using Docker or Kubernetes
     Deploy airflow with docker compose and kubernetes as well.
+    Using PythonOperator, KubernetesPodOperator and KubernetesExecutor as well

 ### Prerequisites
-+ Docker
++ Docker & Docker Compose
 + Minkube on local
 + Postgres 12
 + Airflow 1.10.12

 ### Structure folders
 ```